Dan Dobbs | Standard Solar

-Standard Solar Inc., specializing in the development and financing of commercial solar electric systems nationwide, promoted Dan Dobbs to chief financial officer.

-Dobbs moves into the CFO role from executive vice president, structured finance.
+Dan Dobbs has been promoted to CFO of Standard Solar Inc. Dobbs was previously executive vice president, structured finance for the company.
 He joined the organization in December 2018, coming to Standard Solar from SunEdison and Solar Grid Storage.

-Dobbs’ appointment was part of a concerted effort by the company to secure leading talent with the experience to grow and expand its leadership position in the industry.
+Dobbs started his energy sector career at SunEdison, where he progressed through finance, marketing and product management roles.
+He left to co-found Solar Grid Storage, where he served as CFO and developed the finance and operations models that created the first third-party financed storage-as-a-service business.
+Dobbs then returned to SunEdison following its acquisition of Solar Grid Storage.

 Information in Movers and Shakers is provided by the submitter.
 To submit a Movers and Shakers item, visit https://thedailyrecord.com/movers/.